greenbone/docs/src/index.rst

 The sources of the Greenbone Community Edition are adopted by third parties, for example Linux distributions like Kali, Alpine, etc.

-This documentation covers the stable (22.4) and the oldstable (21.4) version of the Greenbone Community Edition.
+This documentation covers the stable (22.4) version of the Greenbone Community Edition.

 .. image:: _static/greenbone-banner.png